Roblox/roact/docs/api-reference.md

 The result is a `ComponentInstanceHandle`, which is an opaque handle that represents this specific instance of the root component.
 You can pass this to APIs like `Roact.unmount` and the future debug API.

-### Roact.reconcile
+### Roact.update
 ```
-Roact.reconcile(instanceHandle, element) -> ComponentInstanceHandle
+Roact.update(instanceHandle, element) -> ComponentInstanceHandle
 ```

 Updates an existing instance handle with a new element, returning a new handle.
 This can be used to update a UI created with `Roact.mount` by passing in a new element with new props.

-`reconcile` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.
+`update` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.

 !!! warning
-	`Roact.reconcile` takes ownership of the `instanceHandle` passed into it and may unmount it and mount a new tree!
+	`Roact.update` takes ownership of the `instanceHandle` passed into it and may unmount it and mount a new tree!

-	Make sure to use the handle that `reconcile` returns in any operations after `reconcile`, including `unmount`.
+	Make sure to use the handle that `update` returns in any operations after `update`, including `unmount`.

 ### Roact.unmount
 ```